 UPDATED 9/21/20: Our galleries, museum store, and library remain temporarily closed to the public.
 We do not yet have a re-opening date.
 Until we can welcome you back, stay connected with us on Facebook, Twitter, and Instagram.
 Explore our Online Learning Resources.

-Come be introduced to the ancient and enduring Native cultures of the region through content-rich exhibits, dynamic docent tours, engaging programs, enriching travel experiences, a research library, and an educational museum store.
+Come be introduced to the ancient and enduring Native cultures of the region through content-rich exhibits, dynamic docent tours, engaging digital and in-person programs, master classes, enriching travel experiences, and a research library and archives.

 Established in 1893, Arizona State Museum is the oldest and largest anthropological research museum in the U.S. Southwest, with expansive collections that are exceptional resources for the study, teaching, and appreciation of the region’s 13,000-year human history.